Hochstein's Reopening Information

 Para leer nuestra declaración de reapertura y políticas en español, haga clic aquí.

-Welcome back to Hochstein!
+Welcome to Hochstein!
 We began our 2020-2021 school year by introducing a hybrid approach to learning with some offerings taking place online and others taking place in-person.
 When you enroll in classes or lessons, you will see that we are the same Hochstein we have always been – a place focused on excellence, accessibility, and community connection – and that we are committed to keeping you safe by following the most current scientific data and complying with federal, state, and city regulations.

 Our staff created a plan for instruction that balances safety with learning and takes into consideration the comfort level of our faculty and students.
-Due to state regulations, not all teaching can take place in-person at this time.
-However, we feel that the steps we have taken to minimize risk have created the safest possible experience for our students, faculty, and staff – whether you are in our buildings or at home.
+We feel that the steps we have taken to minimize risk have created the safest possible experience for our students, faculty, and staff – whether you are in our buildings or at home.

 While the 2020-2021 school year may look a bit different from the norm, we are embracing the opportunity to serve our students in whatever capacity we can.